 unless that Subcontractor is an Approved Subcontractor or unless otherwise Approved by the Commonwealth in writing pursuant to clause 11.9.5.

-Note to drafters: Subclause Error!
-Reference source not found. relates to the development of Industry Capability as a reason for identifying AIC Subcontractors.
-Subclause 11.9.4c (below) is for contributions to the Australian economy and drafters need to insert a threshold ACE percentage that, in the context of the Approved Subcontractor Threshold, provide scope to pursue the AIC Objectives.
+Note to drafters: Clause 11.9.3e relates to the development of Industry Capability as a reason for identifying AIC Subcontractors.
+Clause 11.9.4c (below) is for contributions to the Australian economy and drafters need to insert a threshold ACE percentage that, in the context of the Approved Subcontractor Threshold, provide scope to pursue the AIC Objectives.
 As an example, if a Subcontract ACE percentage is greater than the Prescribed ACE Percentage for the Contract, this could indicate an overseas prime Contractor and a Subcontractor managing the local work activity, and it would be desirable to identify them as an AIC Subcontractor.
 Hence, the appropriate ACE percentage may depend on Commonwealth knowledge of market participants.

 If:

-an Approved Subcontractor performs work referred to in clause Error!
-Reference source not found.;
+an Approved Subcontractor performs work referred to in clause 11.9.3e.;

 an Approved Subcontractor is undertaking procurement of systems or equipment for which Industrial Capabilities need to be established in an Australian Entity to support achieving Sovereignty for the Mission System; or